SPAUL2021/COVID19PREDICTION/first/readme.md

 **run**  runinv1.m to get the output  p_T_inv.txt

-p_T_inv.txt : contains estimated values of the NN parameters invloved in the model parameters and error functions.
+p_inv_two.txt : contains estimated values of the NN parameters invloved in the model parameters and error functions.